 One of the great things about doing shows is that we get to stay with our friends, who treated us to some delicious home-made okonomiyaki, with everything in it, including Quorn, tofu and plenty of sesame seeds!
 The okonomiyaki I had from the food stalls for lunch the next day seemed tame in comparison (cheese and sweetcorn) but was delicious nonetheless.

-It was great to finally meet Soapasaurus, who commissioned some illustration work from me recently, and good to see my drawings “in the wild”!
+It was great to finally meet Soapasaurus (now calledGeeky Clean), who commissioned some illustration work from me recently, and good to see my drawings “in the wild”!
 She specialises in geeky soaps, and I’d drawn characters for the labels of a set of 3 Japan-themed soaps: Japanese plum, green tea and sakura.
 Surprisingly the green tea one was my favourite, and got me thinking…. could there be cake-scented Cakes with Faces soap??
 What do you think?
 (Comments below please!)

-You can see the rest of my photos, including lots from the rest of the show, on my Facebook page.
+You can see the rest of my photos, including lots from the rest of the show, on Facebook.

-And if you came along to Hyper Japan, leave a comment below and let us know what your favourite part of the show was!
+And if you came along to Hyper Japan, let me know what your favourite part of the show was!